ByteArena/schnapps/README.md

 # schnapps

-> Interface and tooling for running in KVM
+> Interface and tooling for running on KVM

 ## Running in Docker